 Many people dream of owning a small business.

 Small business ownership brings the opportunity to carve out your unique path to success, make meaningful connections with lifelong customers, and build something that you can be proud of.
+As an aspiring entrepreneur, you’re probably interested in the financial reality behind this dream.
+If you launch your own liquor store, how much will you make?

 Why the huge difference?
 How much a liquor store owner makes depends heavily on the store’s overall financial health and revenue.
-Some experts estimate liquor store annual revenue as:

 Your take-home salary as an owner will then depend on your profits after expenses like: